A Lotte Data – Minecraft Data Pack

 Changes

-• minecraft:dampens_vibrations includes moss blocks and moss carpets.
+• minecraft:dampens_vibrations includes (pale) moss blocks and (pale) moss carpets.

 • minecraft:piglin_loved includes powered rails.